1966 American Football League Championship Game: Game summary

 Later on, Mike Garrett's 27-yard punt return gave the Chiefs a first down on the Bills 45-yard line.
 After a few plays, Dawson made a key 15-yard completion to Arbanas advancing to the Buffalo 29.
 It was the last catch of the day for Arbanas, who ended up leaving the game with a separated shoulder; however, it paid off big time as Dawson threw a 29-yard touchdown pass to Otis Taylor on the next play, giving the Chiefs a 14–7 second quarter lead.
 Buffalo responded with a drive deep into Chiefs territory, featuring Kemp's 30-yard completion to rookie receiver Rob Burnett to the Kansas City 12-yard line.
 But in what turned out to be one of the most crucial plays of the game, Kemp's next pass resulted in a costly interception in the end zone by safety Johnny Robinson, who returned the football 72 yards to the Bills 28.
 Mike Mercer eventually cashed in the turnover with a 32-yard field goal that gave the Chiefs a 17–7 halftime lead.

 The third quarter was a defensive struggle with each team punting the football twice.
 Near the end, Kansas City got possession of the football on the Bills 42-yard line, but failed to score when Mercer missed a 49-yard field goal attempt.

 The Chiefs put the game away with consecutive touchdown drives in the fourth quarter.
 First, Dawson's 45-yard completion to Chris Burford gave the team a first down at the Buffalo 4-yard line.
 Garrett then ran the ball on the next four plays, concluding with a 1-yard touchdown run.
 On the first play of Buffalo's next drive, receiver Glenn Bass lost a fumble that Bobby Hunt returned 21 yards to the Bills 20-yard line, which led to another Garrett touchdown run, the final score of the game from 18 yards.
+Footage of the play shows that Garrett was about to throw a halfback option pass but a heavy rush from Buffalo's defense prevented it, forcing Garrett to run.
 Buffalo could do nothing with their next drive, and on their final one of the day, Kemp was intercepted by Emmitt Thomas.

 Dawson completed 16 of 24 passes for 227 yards and two touchdowns and ran for 28 yards.
 Garrett rushed for 39 yards and two touchdowns, caught 4 passes for 16 yards, returned a kickoff for 3 yards, and added another 37 yards on 3 punt returns.
 Kemp completed 12 of 25 passes for 253 yards and a touchdown, coupled with two costly interceptions.
 Burnett caught six passes for 127 yards.